-- Robusta coffee beans are higher in caffeine, have a more robust flavour, are grown at lower elevations but are considered poorer in quality.
+- Robusta coffee beans are higher in caffeine, have a more robust flavor, are grown at lower elevations but are considered poorer in quality.

 Arabica beans are the best quality coffee beans.
-If you are after the best espresso coffee, many of the best espresso coffee brands roast with 100% Arabica coffee beans are a good place to start.
+If you are after the very best espresso coffee, many of the best espresso coffee brands roast with 100% Arabica coffee beans.

 Traditionally most coffee beans recommended for espresso are dark roast beans.
 Dark roasts are bold, smoky and often have a bitterness not found in other roast styles due to the longer roasting time.

-While this may not be great for people who drink their coffee black, they are a great choice for people who add milk to their coffee.
+While this may not be great for people who drink their coffee black, dark roasts are a great choice for people who add milk to their coffee.

-The robust flavour of a dark roast is able to cut through the milk much more effectively than a medium roast coffee.
-This is the reason why a number of the espresso beans on our list are dark roasts.
+The robust flavor of a dark roast is able to cut through the milk much more effectively than a medium roast coffee.
+This is the reason why a number of the good espresso beans on our list are dark roasts.

-But there are many reasons why medium and medium dark roasts are a great choice too, especially if you drink your coffee black.
+But there are many reasons why medium and medium dark roasts are a great choice too, especially if you drink black coffee.

-Medium roast coffee beans tend to have a more complex flavour than lightly roasted or dark roasted beans and when brewed well can offer a lovely aromatic and full bodied flavor to your cup.
+Medium roast coffee beans tend to have a more complex flavor than lightly roasted or dark roasted beans and when brewed well can offer a lovely aromatic and full bodied flavor to your cup.

 What about light roast coffee beans?
 Light roast beans have higher acidity, are higher in caffeine and often have delicate fruity overtones.
 Which is great in a pour over coffee maker, but they tend to fall flat when used for espresso.

-The best espresso beans will also depend on whether you like your espresso straight up or with milk.
+The top espresso beans will also depend on whether you like your espresso straight up or with milk.

-Let’s face it, the majority of coffee drinkers add milk to their coffee.
-The problem is that milk fundamentally changes the flavour of the espresso.
+The majority of coffee drinkers add milk to their coffee.
+The problem is that milk fundamentally changes the flavor of the espresso.

 Milk softens the acidity of your coffee and also makes your espresso taste sweeter.
-But sometimes it also cloaks the intricate flavor of the coffee.
+But sometimes it also cloaks the natural intricate flavors in the coffee.

 For a unique espresso experience, experiment with different single origin coffee beans.

-Traditionally coffee beans for espresso have been blends.
-The primary reason for this is that many single origin blends have more delicate flavors and are better combined with others.
+Traditionally coffee beans for espresso are blends.
+The primary reason for this is that many single origin blends have more delicate flavors and are better combined with others for espresso brewing.

 But as more high quality single origin coffee beans come on the market, there are gems waiting to be discovered.

-Africa is known for fruity and complex flavours.
+Africa is known for fruity and complex flavors.
 Asia is popular with those who love earthy and rich texture.
 Central and South America delivers well balanced, sweet brews.

 Flavor Notes: Bright and fruity with aromas of blackcurrant and milk chocolate